-- The minimum Award request is \$500,000. - By statute, the maximum Award amount is 15% of the total CMF amount available for the FY 2021 round, which also applies to affiliated applicants. - In past rounds, the CDFI Fund has typically provided awards significantly smaller than the statutory cap.
-For example, for the FY 2020 funding round, awards ranged from \$750,000 to \$8 million.
-The statutory cap was \$26 million but the average award was \$3.7 million. - Given the larger amount of funding available for the FY 2021 CMF Round (\$380 million) compared with the FY 2020 CMF Round, the CDFI Fund anticipates providing larger award sizes under this funding round. - CMF Recipients are required to leverage their CMF Award at a ratio of at least ten to one. - Each CMF Award must result in Eligible Project Costs (CMF Award dollars plus Leveraged Costs) in an amount that equals at least 10 times the amount of the CMF Award. - For example, if the Applicant is requesting a \$1 million award, it would need to leverage another \$9 million, resulting in \$10 million of Eligible Project Costs.
+- The minimum Award request is \$500,000. - By statute, the maximum Award amount is 15% of the total CMF amount available for the FY 2023 round - In past rounds, the CDFI Fund has typically provided awards significantly smaller than the statutory cap.
+For example, in the last three funding rounds, Awards ranged from \$633,750 to \$12,000,000, with an average Award of \$4.4 million. - CMF Recipients are required to leverage their CMF Award at a ratio of at least ten to one. - Each CMF Award must result in Eligible Project Costs (CMF Award dollars plus Leveraged Costs) in an amount that equals at least 10 times the amount of the CMF Award. - For example, if the Applicant is requesting a \$1 million award, it would need to leverage another \$9 million, resulting in \$10 million of Eligible Project Costs.